haakco/haakco-deploy-stack/README.md

 ## Api Documentation

-The Api wil be documented in OpenAPI.
+The Api wil be documented in (OpenAPI)[https://swagger.io/docs/specification/about/].
 Currently, it's sitting here:
 [Api Documentation](https://app.swaggerhub.com/apis/HaakCo/HaakCo/1.0.1)

 The plan is to move this inside the code base and have it display on a route endpoint,